 Should I do the conveyancing myself?

 We would certainly not recommend this as an outfit that deals with conveyancing and the complexities that come about every single day as a result.
 Certainly, even if you think your house sale is extremely simplistic, it’s worth consulting professional advice.
+You are likely to break the law if you try to conveyance your house without taking legal counsel.

 The choice is up to you, but we would definitely recommend seeking out reviews on conveyancing solicitors in Manchester, even if it’s not us and another company entirely.